Jodu555/CineFinn/README.md

 ## Stretch

 - [ ] implement a cron job which automatically checks all downloaded series for updates and writes them to a list
+- [ ] Add the downloader and scraping service into ext. services